 What Are OTC Hearing Aids?

-It’s easy to confuse over-the-counter sound amplifier devices with direct-to-consumer hearing aids that you buy online.
-But, the products are actually quite different and offer very different benefits.
+It’s easy to confuse sound amplifier devices with direct-to-consumer hearing aids you buy online.
+While both can be bought in stores and online and do not require a prescription, the products are quite different and offer different benefits.
 Below, we demonstrate some of the key differences between the two types of hearing devices.

 DTC Hearing Aids